spectraphilic/reflexible/doc/source/introduction.rst

     python setup.py install

-Depending on where you checked out the pflexible module to, you need to make sure it is accessbile in your PYTHONPATH environment variable.
+Depending on where you checked out the reflexible module to, you need to make sure it is accessbile in your PYTHONPATH environment variable.
 The dependencies also need to be available in the paths defined here.

 .. note::
    This can be accomplished after you've checked out the software::
-      %export PYTHONPATH=/path/to/pflexible
+      %export PYTHONPATH=/path/to/reflexible

 .. sidebar:: Python at NILU